Derangements in Subspace Actions of Finite Classical Groups: Maximal tori and the Weyl group

 Choose a set of representatives $R$ for the conjugacy classes in the coset $\tau W_0$.
 If $S$ is a subset of $R$, let $G_S$ denote the set of semisimple elements of G conjugate to an element of $T_w$ for some $w \in S$.
 So $G_S$ is the union of all the conjugates of $T_w$, for $w \in X$.
 Note that the union of conjugates of $T_w$ has size at most $[G:N_w]|T_w| = |G|/|C_W(w)|$.

 Thus, is equal to the proportion of elements of $W$ conjugate to an element of $S$.

-If we want to estimate the proportion of regular semsimple elements conjugate to an element of $T_w, w \in S$, it suffices to sum over those $T_w$ which contain a regular semisimple element and so improve the estimate (for $q$ sufficiently large, all maximal tori will contain semisimple regular elements).
+If we want to estimate the proportion of regular semsimple elements conjugate to an element of $T_w, w \in S$, it suffices to sum over those $T_w$ which contain a regular semisimple element and so improve the estimate (for $q$ sufficiently large with $G$ of fixed rank, all maximal tori will contain semisimple regular elements).

 Let $G$ be a classical group over a finite field with natural module $V$.
 Let $U$ be either a totally singular or nondegenerate subspace of $V$.
 Suppose that $x \in G$ is regular semisimple with $T$ the maximal torus of $G$ containing $x$.